 I tested that theory by using hair shampoo on the pillowcase.
 I used Suave Daily Clarifying because that is the shampoo that we use most often and is really cheap so I didn’t mind using a bunch of it.

-You can see below the yellowed pillowcase.
+You can see below the yellow stain on the pillow case.
 I added a bunch of the shampoo to the pillowcase and used a small brush to rub it in.

 It’s hard to see the yellowing in the pillow in the pictures, but when you look at the edge of the pillowcase you can tell a difference in the colors.